czernika/orchid-log-viewer/README.md

 php artisan vendor:publish --provider="Czernika\OrchidLogViewer\OrchidLogServiceProvider"
 ```

-Configuration file contains comments which should help you to understand package little bit more
+Configuration file contains comments which should help you to understand this package little bit more

 ## Configuration

 This package is ready to work out of the box.
-However you may change anything you wish by your needs
+However you may change any options you wish by your needs

-### Changing Screen
+### Changing default Screen

-If you need to change some data on a Screen and there is no config option for that you still can completely change Screen itself
+If you need to change some data on a Screen and there is no config option for that you still can completely override Screen itself

-Create new class and extend it from `OrchidLogListScreen` class
+Create new custom screen class and extend it from `OrchidLogListScreen` class

 ```php
 use Czernika\OrchidLogViewer\Screen\OrchidLogListScreen;